To the arts and cultural community - you are not alone. Here is a little list of support resources and guidance to help you during this period.

 - Australian Arts amidst COVID-19: a place for Australian Arts to ask questions and share ideas about how to work with COVID-19.
 The Facebook group has structured topic discussions including government lobbying, taking art online, organisation announcements and more.

 - Arts Tasker: work, skill and community sharing during COVID-19.

 - Freelance Jungle: resources for freelance and self-employed workers.

 We encourage you to speak up and share how COVID-19 is impacting you.
 Together as a community, we can continue to support, learn and grow together.

 - Tell your story with data.
-Complete the Culture Counts COVID-19 Impact on the Cultural Industries Survey.
+Complete the COVID-19 Recovery Survey for Organisations and Creative Practitioners.
 This survey is part of ongoing research into the impact of COVID-19 on the sector.